bmerkuri/final-project/README-Bjoni.md

    - When we started discussing our areas of expertise we found out that we had pretty much the same skills.
    - I personally had more experience in java than Elvis and Frajdi and those two had more experience in react than me.
 - Build database tables
-    -We created the tables based on the information that marco sent us.We made sure that everything was up and running.
+    - We created the tables based on the information that marco sent us.We made sure that everything was up and running.

 ---